Import »Coming from Blogger?

-On WordPress.com you can publish posts in a few ways — from within the WordPress.com Reader, from your dashboard, from a mobile app, or by email.
+On WordPress.com you can publish posts in a few ways — from WordPress.com, from a mobile app, or by email.
 (If you want the full monty on posts, pages, and uploading media, head to the tutorial.)

 You’ve also got a powerful Media Manager to upload, edit, and manage images, audio, and video files; click “Add Media” to open it.
 Drag and drop files from your desktop, edit images, collect them into galleries, and more.

 Along with your post, add a title and some tags – tags group related posts together on your blog and in the WordPress.com Reader, which makes them easier to find.